ServerContainers/samba/README.md

 * __SAMBA\_CONF\_ENABLE\_NTLM\_AUTH__
     * default not set - if set password sync is enabled
-    * _use if you have troubles like NTLMv1 passwords NOT PERMITTED for user_
+    * _use for compatibility with xp if you have troubles like NTLMv1 passwords NOT PERMITTED for user_
+    * !!!
+NOTE: NTLMv1 is known to be broken and it's easy to recover the real password from the hash !!!

 * __SAMBA\_VOLUME\_CONFIG\_myconfigname__
     * adds a new samba volume configuration